-Online web accessibility evaluator from the University of Illinois.
-Is capable of crawling a website and providing a summary report, plus reports for each individual page.
+Online web accessibility evaluator from the University of Illinois, designed for testing WCAG 2.0 Level A and AA requirements.
+FAE is capable of crawling a website and providing a summary report, plus reports for each individual page.

 Developed by the folks at WebAIM, this online tool evaluates the accessibility of a web page and shows results using icons and indicators, embedded onto the original page.